Foundational Reading · 67 Terms · Reviewed June 2026

 # Hallucination A confident-sounding output that is not grounded in the retrieved or provided evidence.

 Hallucinations are reduced — not eliminated — by good retrieval, citations, and evaluation.
 In an enterprise setting, the more dangerous failure mode is a hallucinated action, not a hallucinated answer: an agent that fabricates a justification for the wrong tool call.
-See Private RAG vs Enterprise Search.
+See Private RAG vs Enterprise Search and Agent Evaluation.

 # High-Risk AI System An EU AI Act category covering AI used in safety components or in listed high-impact domains.